Originally published August 2020; Migrated and revised March 2021

 Camping at City of Rocks

 After a picnic lunch at the trailhead, we explored the City of Rock campgrounds.
 The campground has 64 standard campsites with awesome views of the surrounding granite rocks.
 A few were available the day we visited but reservations are recommended.
 Sites are $14 per night with pit toilets available nearby.

 The sites were all unique and some were not accessible for anything larger than a passenger vehicle.
 A confident driver could easily fit a big rig into the private sites nestled between the rocks.
 For safety, always scout locations before driving in.
 We didn’t have any AT&T cell service at the campground.

 Summary City of Rocks

-Our trip to City of Rocks was a nice detour in Southern Idaho.
+Our trip to the City of Rocks was a nice detour in Southern Idaho.
 We spent the day hiking and watching rock climbers.
-The 60 story granite spires are impressive but countless pioneers who traversed this rough terrain along the California Trail is even more impressive.
+The 60 story granite spires are impressive but countless pioneers who traversed this rough terrain along the California Trail are even more impressive.